 Description: This service enables the consumer NF to create an IMS session with the requested media (e.g. standalone data channel media).

-NOTE: Only data channel media is supported in this Release.

 Inputs, Required: Calling ID, Called ID, Media information set.

 Calling ID: It is the public identity of calling IMS Subscriber or the identity of the consumer NF, e.g. DC AS.